Identity card applications in Montreal

 If you are unable to travel to Montreal, alternative options are:

-1. Apply for an eID during an upcoming biometric mission of the “Flying Consul” in your region (dates to be determined)
+1. Apply for an eID during an upcoming biometric mission of the “Flying Consul” in your region (see this page for upcoming missions);

 2. Apply for an eID in Belgium at: